- Weighing yourself a consistent time each day, such as early in the morning or right after using the bathroom.

-This scale performs a self-check on an hourly basis to maintain an accurate tare value.
-To correct the tare value, simply lay the scale flat for an hour to ensure it's had time to perform the self-check.
-After this hour, your measurements should now be accurate.
+- Black Bodytrace Scale: This scale performs a self-check on an hourly basis to maintain an accurate tare value.
+To correct the tare value, lay the scale flat for an hour to give your device time to perform the self-check.
+After an hour, your measurements should be accurate.

-This model has multiple sensors that calibrate in real time to determine an accurate tare value, and does not have a set to zero (tare) option.
+- White iHealth Scale: This model has multiple sensors that calibrate in real time to determine an accurate tare value.
+Make sure that your scale is placed on a hard, flat, and level surface before taking your reading.